Caryocolum proxima

 Caryocolum proxima is a moth of the family Gelechiidae.
 It is found in most of Europe.
 It is also known from North America.

-The wingspan is 9-11.5 mm.
-Adults are bronzy metallic with paler metallic markings.
+The wingspan is 9–11.5 mm.
 They are on wing in August.

 The larvae feed on Cerastium fontanum and Stellaria media.
 They mine the leaves of their host plant.
-The mine has the form of a short, inconspicuous corridor which is not lined with frass.
-The frass may be ejected out of the mine or is deposited in the mine as a broad pale orange central line.
-Older larvae live freely among spun leaves.
 Larvae can be found from April to May.